 The city is looking to have the additional shelter space in place by early 2019.

 Anaheim will be sharing more details in coming weeks.
-You can learn more about the first of two shelters here.

 The city knows homeless shelters raise questions and concerns.
 They are now a necessity for Anaheim and cities across Orange County and California.